chrisyip/koa-pug/README.md

 `locals`: variables that will be passed to Jade templates.

 `noCache`: if `true`, re-compile templates when page refreshed; if `false`, use cached compiler first.
 Can be overrided by `render`'s `force`.

+`helperPath`: where to load helpers, and make them available on all `.jade`.

 ## Methods